 Here at Las Vegas Defense Group, I have represented literally thousands of people charged with unpaid casino markers.
 In my experience, the most effective defense with prosecutors, judges, and juries is to show you had no intent to defraud.

-Still, it may be possible to show that you had no fraudulent intentions in certain circumstances, such as:
+Still, it may be possible to show that you had no fraudulent intentions in certain circumstances.
+Three scenarios that may give us some negotiating power are:

 - The casino and you had a long-standing relationship where you always reimbursed the casino on time, and the current situation is an anomaly;